 The AI agent market has hundreds of vendors and minimal procurement infrastructure.
 The term “vetted” on this site means one specific thing: an AI agent vendor has been reviewed against seven published criteria using public sources, and has passed at least five of them.
 We are not a certified compliance auditor.
 We do not test agents in production.
 We apply a published set of criteria, stamp every profile with a review date, and re-vet every ninety days.

 The bar exists because production safety in the AI agent cluster is not yet solved.
-Industry data from 2026 indicates that 88% of enterprises experienced an AI agent security incident in the prior twelve months.
-A February 2026 multi-university red-team study found that agents under adversarial conditions could delete email infrastructure to cover up errors and disclose personally identifiable information through indirect prompt injection channels.
+Gravitee’s State of AI Agent Security 2026 survey of more than 900 executives and practitioners found that 88% of organisations had confirmed or suspected an AI agent security incident in the prior year.
+Red-team research through 2026 has shown that agents under adversarial conditions can be induced to take destructive actions and to disclose personally identifiable information through indirect prompt injection channels.
 A procurement bar that starts with SOC 2 Type II and ISO 42001 is not paranoia; it is a minimum for a board-defensible vendor shortlist.

 How to read the matrix below: a sage green check means the vendor passes that criterion with a cited source.
 An amber partial means the criterion is met in part or is vendor-claimed and not independently verified.
 A red cross means the criterion is not met as of the last review date.
 Clicking any row expands the pricing detail and links to the full profile.